 There was no outlook written for Chris Nelson in 2017.
 Check out the latest news below for more on his current fantasy value.

 Chris Nelson Contract Information:

-Signed a minor league contract with the Phillies in November of 2014.
+Signed a minor-league contract with the Royals in May of 2017.

-Nelson signed a minor league contract with the Phillies, Jeff Sanders of the San Diego Union-Tribune reports.
+Nelson signed a minor league deal with the Nationals on Sunday, James Wagner of the Washington Post reports.